-A day trip to Grindelwald is a must for any thrill-seekers looking for the best activities around Lauterbrunnen.
+A day trip to Grindelwald is a must for any thrill-seekers looking for the best activities.

-Grindelwald has many high flying attractions including the Cliff Walk by Tissot, a rope trail with a 40m long suspension bridge which leads along the rock face to a viewing platform and the First Flieger zipline, where you race at speeds of up to 84 km/h down an 800 meter-long cable sat in a harness!
+Grindelwald has many high-flying attractions including the Cliff Walk by Tissot, a rope trail with a 40m long suspension bridge that leads along the rock face to a viewing platform, and the First Flieger zipline, where you race at speeds of up to 84 km/h down an 800 meter-long cable sat in a harness!

-On top of this, you can race down the sie of Mount First on a Trottibike scooter or a mountain cart.
+On top of this, you can race down the side of Mount First on a Trottibike scooter or a mountain cart.

-Other things to do in Grindelwald include taking one of the trekking trails to Lake Bachalp or enjoy a meal at the Mt.
+Other things to do in Grindelwald include taking one of the trekking trails to Lake Bachalp or enjoying a meal at the Mt.
 First Restaurant.

-Hiking from Schynige Platte to First is one of the top-favorite things to do in Lauterbrunnen for active travelers.
-It’s sometimes called the Faulhornweg, after the Faulhorn peak that you will climb as part of this Lauterbrunnen hike.
+Hiking from Schynige Platte to First is one of the top-favorite things to do for active travelers.
+It’s sometimes called the Faulhornweg, after the Faulhorn peak that you will climb as part of this hike.

-It’s a fairly strenuous walk but definitely worth it, and is one of the best day hikes in Lauterbrunnen and arguably the whole Jungfrau region.
+It’s a fairly strenuous walk but definitely worth it, and is one of the best day hikes.

 It takes about six hours to cover the 16 kilometers of the trail.
 The tourism office promotes this hike by saying that you will see six pearls in six hours: